confluentinc/confluent-google-examples/hands-on-google-confluent-cloud-realtime/README.md

     ORDER BY Year ASC;
     ```

-1. Click Run to return the query's result.
+1. Click "Run" to return the query's result.

 ## Lab 6 - Visualize Data Using Data Studio

 ### Task 1 - Create a Graph To Visualize Query from Lab #5 - Task 2

-1. Return to the Editor tab where the query was run to get the Average Number of Days Between a Question Being Posted and the Question Being Answered (By Programming Language and Year).
+1. Return to the Editor tab where the query was run to get the *Average Number of Days Between a Question Being Posted* and the *Question Being Answered (By Programming Language and Year)*.
 If you closed that tab, rerun the query in Lab #5 - Task #2 - Step #6.

-1. In the Query Results pane at the bottom, click Explore  Data > Explore with Data Studio.
+1. In the "Query Results" pane at the bottom, click "Explore Data" > "Explore with Data Studio".

     ![](2021-08-30-09-34-43.png)

-1. On the Welcome page, click on **GET STARTED**.
+1. On the "Welcome page", click on "GET STARTED".

-1. Click on **AUTHORIZE** for the notice that "Data Studio requires authorization to connect to your BigQuery projects."
+1. Click on "AUTHORIZE" for the notice that "Data Studio requires authorization to connect to your BigQuery projects."

     In the top left corner, change the title of the dashboard to: `Average Number of Days For Response`